-Fire hazard Fuel is highly flammable, poisonous and harmful to your health.
+Fire hazard Fuel is highly flammable, toxic and a health hazard.

-- After closing the filler cap, ensure that it is locked properly.
-Change clothing that has been contaminated with fuel.
-Immediately clean contaminated areas on the skin with soap and water. - Remove ignition key 2 and close cover 3.
+- Check the filler cap is locked correctly after closing. - Change your clothing in case of fuel spills on them. - Rinse the affected area immediately with plenty of water in the event of contact with the skin. - Remove ignition key 2 and close cover 3.